 This need for freedom is not often met within the structures of school what with all of the things we “must” do, and the standardized tests that many students need to take.
 However, that doesn’t mean there aren’t ways that we can offer choice to our students.
 For example, they could choose to work alone or in a group.
 They can choose the topics for a persuasive essay – or even different formats to be persuasive, like a speech, a blog, or a podcast.
 And, we can offer freedom from boredom by varying the activities we do in our classrooms.

 Take-away: offer students choice whenever you can, so they can choose how they will learn or show evidence of their learning, and vary the structure of your classes.

 We all want to have fun and play, no matter how old we are.
 There’s a great deal of evidence that fun and play are an essential component of learning.
 That doesn’t mean that everything we do in school has to be one big game or amazing learning experience.
 Nor do I think that it’s our jobs to be entertaining our students.
 But, I firmly believe that kids can and do have fun when they are engaged in meaningful learning.
 (You can read more about my thoughts on that on this blog post )

 Take-away: create lessons and activities that get students engaged.
 These can be critical thinking activities, collaborative work, or group challenges.

 This is just a quick overview of how our basic needs are met in the classroom.
-The details – and lots of strategies, lessons, and resources – are the basis for my course that is opening again in early June, 2021.
+The details – and lots of strategies, lessons, and resources – are the basis for my course on managing and engaging secondary classes.
 If you’d like learn more about it, and how to feel more confident managing and engaging your students, check out Creating a Climate for Learning